skipter/MentorMateDevCamp/README.md

 # MentorMateDevCamp
-Exercise for MentorMate DevCamp Full Stack Intern program Write on C# and VS2019
+Exercise for MentorMate DevCamp Full Stack Intern program.
+Write on C# and VS2019